substrate-asia/hackathon-2023-summer/projects/45-MoonLayer/README.md

 ✅ Succesfully deploying and using existing EVM contracts on MoonLayer.

-✅ Implement a bridge for asset transfer between Moonbeam testnet and MoonLayer

 ✅ Integrate transaction compression for lightweight and cost-effective transactions.

 ✅ Develope the JSON-RPC server so that dapps can easily interact with the network, read state data, send transactions, etc.